Deodorant or antiperspirant - what is the difference between them?

 Author: Katjuša Reja Mozetič

-This blog from the series »Naturally beautiful", which we prepare together with Anjo Suska, instructor, vlogger, nutritional consultant, graduated sociologist, who successfully helps women lay appropriate foundations for a healthy lifestyle, is especially relevant in the warm months.
-In the blog, I tried to describe the difference between deodorants and antiperspirants as simply as possible, give useful tips to reduce sweating and, of course, there is also a recipe for an effective natural deodorant that you can easily prepare yourself at home.
+This blog post from the series »Of course beautiful«, which she prepares together with Anja Suska, an instructor, vlogger, nutrition consultant, and graduated sociologist, who successfully helps women establish the right foundations for a healthy lifestyle, is particularly relevant in the warm months.
+In the blog, I tried to describe the difference between deodorants and antiperspirants in the simplest way possible, provide useful tips for reducing sweating, and of course, there is also a recipe for an effective natural deodorant that you can easily prepare at home.

 Both deodorants and antiperspirants have a common task, which is to reduce unpleasant body odor.
-However, their modes of operation differ greatly.
-In order to understand the chemistry of their action, we must first of all understand the formation and origin of the unpleasant smell.
+However, their modes of action differ significantly.
+To understand the chemistry of their action, we must first understand the formation and origin of unpleasant odor.

-It's sweating a completely natural physiological process and is absolutely necessary for the normal functioning of the organism.
-The body performs several functions by secreting sweat:
+Sweating is a completely natural physiological process and is also essential for the normal functioning of the organism.
+The body performs several functions by excreting sweat:

-• first of all, sweating is necessary to regulate body temperature
+• first and foremost, sweating is necessary for regulating body temperature

 • moisturizes the skin

-• through sweat, pheromones (chemical signals) are secreted on some parts of the body
+• pheromones (chemical signals) are excreted through sweat in some parts of the body

-• research shows that sweat also contains a special natural antibiotic that protects our skin from unwanted bacteria
+• research shows that there is also a special natural antibiotic in sweat that protects our skin from unwanted bacteria

-• some toxic substances are also excreted through the route (detoxification of the organism).
+• through sweat, some toxic substances are also excreted (detoxification of the body).

 Anatomy of sweating

-Sweating - as a way of cooling the organism - is characteristic of primates and horses.
-Human sweat is produced in the sweat glands.
-It is formed in the globular part of the gland and penetrates the surface of the skin through a tube that opens into a pore on the surface of the skin.
+Sweating - as a way to cool the body - is characteristic of primates and horses.
+Human sweat is produced in sweat glands.
+It forms in the coiled part of the gland and penetrates to the surface of the skin through a duct that opens at the skin's surface into a pore.
 We have two types of sweat glands:

-• ordinary or eccrine glands, which we have all over the body (about 60 for every cmskin) and mainly take care of regulating body temperature
+• eccrine or ordinary glands, which we have all over the body (about 60 per cm2 of skin) and are primarily responsible for regulating the body's temperature

-• scent glands or apocrylic glands, which we have mainly under the armpits, in the external ear canal, around the nipples and genitals.
-These glands respond mainly to emotional stimuli (fear, distress, sexual excitement, etc.).
+• apocrine glands or apocrine sweat glands, which we primarily have under the armpits, in the external auditory canal, around the nipples, and genitals.
+These glands respond mainly to emotional stimuli (fear, stress, sexual arousal, ...).

-The two types of glands differ not only in their location in the body, but also in the size and composition of the sweat they produce.
-Normal glands are smaller and are active from birth.
-The scent glands become active only at puberty.
-The sweat of ordinary glands contains only water and minerals, while the sweat of scent glands also contains proteins and fatty acids.
-PURE SWEAT HAS NO ODOR, which could be perceived.
-Unpleasant body odor is the result of BACTERIA AND YEAST DECOMPOSITION, which feed on proteins and fatty acids.
-That is why we perceive an unpleasant smell only in the areas where we have scent glands.
+Both types of glands differ not only in location in the body but also in size and in the composition of the sweat they produce.
+Ordinary glands are smaller and are active from birth.
+The apocrine glands, however, become active only at puberty.
+The sweat from ordinary glands contains only water and minerals, while the sweat from apocrine glands also contains proteins and fatty acids.
+PURE SWEAT HAS NO ODOR, that could be detected.
+Unpleasant body odor is the result of THE DECOMPOSITION OF BACTERIA AND YEAST, which feed on proteins and fatty acids.
+Therefore, we only detect unpleasant odors in areas where we have apocrine glands.

-• we create an unfavorable microclimate for MO growth - they need moisture and food (proteins, fatty acids, slightly acidic pH) to grow,
+• create an unfavorable microclimate for the growth of MO - they need moisture and food (proteins, fatty acids, slightly acidic pH) for growth,

-• we prevent the secretion of sweat (MOs do not have moisture and food for growth).
+• prevent the secretion of sweat (MO have no moisture and food for growth).

-It is typical for deodorants, to fight against the unpleasant smell in the first way, that is to say, to create the most unfavorable environment possible for the growth of MO.
-Antiperspirants pa contain substances (mostly aluminum salts) which massage the sebaceous glands and in this way prevent the secretion of sweat.
+Deodorants are characterized by fighting unpleasant odors in the right way, that is, by creating as unfavorable an environment as possible for the growth of microorganisms (MO).
+Antiperspirants, however, contain substances (mostly aluminum salts) that block the sebaceous glands and thus prevent the secretion of sweat.

 Antiperspirants

-Antiperspirants clog the excretory glands and thus prevent the secretion of sweat.
+Antiperspirants clog the sweat glands and thus prevent sweating.

-They contain an active ingredient aluminum salts (20-25%), which react with sweat to form a gel and in this way prevent sweating.
+They contain the active ingredient aluminum salts (20-25 %), which react with sweat to form a gel and thus prevent sweating.

-No sweat, no MO, no bad smell.
-Completely logical and simple operation...
-What about the side effects?
+No sweat, no MO, no unpleasant odor.
+Completely logical and simple operation… What about side effects?

-• Antiperspirants they block a natural physiological process in our organism - thermoregulation (regulation of body temperature).
+• Antiperspirants block the natural physiological process in our body – thermoregulation (regulating body temperature).

-• Antiperspirants they clog the pores and so prevent excretion of toxins (poisonous substances).
-With that increases the burden on the liver.
-You've probably noticed that sweat has a different smell if you've overindulged in heavy food and/or alcohol.
-This is because the body is also detoxified through sweating.
+• Antiperspirants clog pores and thus prevent the excretion of toxins (poisonous substances).
+This increases the burden on the liver.
+You have probably noticed that sweat has a different smell if you have overindulged in heavy food or/alcohol.
+This is because the body detoxifies through sweating as well.

-• Through the scent glands, pheromones (chemical signals) are also secreted, which ensure adequate chemistry between the sexes, and antiperspirants block them.
+• Pheromones (chemical signals) are also secreted through the scent glands, which ensure the appropriate chemistry between the sexes, but antiperspirants block them.

-• Numerous studies have linked the use of aluminum antiperspirants to breast cancer and Alzheimer's disease.
-You can read more about it here or here.
+• Numerous studies link the use of aluminum antiperspirants to the development of breast cancer and Alzheimer's disease.
+You can read more about this here or here.

 Deodorants

-Deodorants contain ingredients that which do not prevent the secretion of sweat, but prevent MO growth.
-I have already mentioned that the unpleasant smell of our sweat is caused by the MOs that feed on our sweat.
+Deodorants contain ingredients that do not prevent sweating, but prevent the growth of MO.
+I have already mentioned that the unpleasant odor of our sweat is caused by MO that feed on our sweat.
 Therefore, deodorants contain ingredients that:

-• they bind water – they reduce the feeling of wetness during excretion and prevent the growth of MO, which absolutely need a moist environment for growth,
+• bind water – reduce the feeling of wetness during secretion and prevent the growth of MO, which need a moist environment to grow,

-• they have antimicrobial activity (preventing MO growth),
+• they have antimicrobial action (preventing the growth of MO),

-• bind or react with fatty acids, proteins and other products in our sweat - that's how they take away food MO and have no chance of growth.
+• react or interact with fatty acids, proteins, and other products in our sweat – thus they take away food MO and have no chance of growth.

-Deodorants they do not interfere with the natural physiological process of the organism and thus have no negative effect on the functioning and health of the organism.
-It must be admitted, yes no deodorant offers 24-hour protection.
-In case of profuse sweating, a deodorant is necessary apply several times: you must first wipe the area (armpits) with a tissue, if you have the opportunity to wash it beforehand and reapply the deodorant on dry and clean skin.
-This way, you will definitely not develop an unpleasant smell.
+Deodorants do not interfere with the natural physiological process of the body and thus have no negative effect on the functioning and health of the body.
+However, it must be acknowledged that no deodorant provides 24-hour protection.
+In the case of excessive sweating, it is necessary to apply deodorant multiple times: always dab the area (armpits) with a tissue beforehand, if possible rinse beforehand and reapply deodorant on dry and clean skin.
+This way, you will definitely not develop an unpleasant odor.

-• Wear clothes made of natural and not synthetic materials, breathable tunics, linen and clothes that 'breathe' are ideal.
+• Wear clothes made of natural and not synthetic materials; airy tunics, linen, and clothes that 'breathe' are ideal.

-• In the summer, give up drinks with ice, although I know they still graze.
-The body tries to warm them up to body temperature and therefore only sweats more.
+• In summer, give up drinks with ice, although I know they are quite refreshing.
+The body tries to warm them to body temperature and therefore sweats even more.

-• Showering with cold water does not help with sweating, because in this case the body has to get even more blood, which stimulates sweating again.
-But it helps if you let cold water run over your forearms for about half a minute.
+• Showering with cold water when sweating does not help, as the body needs to circulate blood even more in this case, which again stimulates sweating.
+However, it helps if you let cold water run over your armpits for about half a minute.

-• Avoid fabric softener for clothes that are worn directly on the body.
-Fabric softener is not recommended in the summer because it thickens the fibers.
-This makes it harder for the skin to excrete moisture.
+• Give up fabric softener for clothes that we wear directly on the body.
+Softener is not recommended in summer because it thickens the fibers.
+The skin thus has a harder time releasing moisture.

 Adjustment period

 I often hear statements that natural deodorant has no effect.
-If you have carefully read the blog up to this point, you will understand why there is an adjustment period when switching to a natural deodorant.
+If you have carefully read the blog up to this point, you will understand why an adjustment period is necessary when switching to natural deodorant.
 If you have recently stopped using synthetic deodorant or even antiperspirants and switched to using natural deodorants, your body needs some time to adjust to the change.
-The adjustment period varies greatly from individual to individual, both in terms of intensity and length.
-In addition to the personal characteristics of the individual, the chemical response of the organism is influenced by many factors such as gender, age, diet, health status, stress, taking medications, etc. Here, I would like to emphasize that the use of deodorants has a much greater impact on the chemical response of your body than the use of other cosmetic products.
+The adjustment period varies greatly in intensity and duration from person to person.
+In addition to individual characteristics, many factors such as gender, age, diet, health status, stress, medication, etc. influence the chemical response of the body.
+I would like to emphasize that the use of deodorants has a much greater impact on your body's chemical response than the use of other cosmetic products.
 It is important to know that:

-• a deodorant that is effective on one person may not suit another person,
+• A deodorant that is effective for one person may not suit another person,

-• a deodorant that initially has no effect may work perfectly after an adjustment period,
+• A deodorant that initially has no effect can work excellently after an adjustment period,

-• Hypersensitivity reactions are most often the result of an excessive concentration of baking soda - try to use a deodorant with less soda.
+• Allergic reactions are most often the result of too high a concentration of baking soda – try using a deodorant with less soda.

 Of course, all of this applies to a healthy person who sweats normally.
-In case of excessive sweating or insufficient sweating, it is necessary to seek medical help.
+In the case of excessive sweating or even insufficient sweating, it is necessary to seek medical help.

 If you want to prepare such a deodorant yourself, the recipe is available at the link below:

-Here you can also see how to prepare natural deodorant:
+You can also see how to prepare a natural deodorant here:

-I wish you healthy sweating, without an unpleasant smell!
+I wish you a healthy sweat, without unpleasant odor!

 Katyusha 👋